 Through the integration of the aesthetic and the political, an imaginative space is created in which we can engage with the re-shaping and transforming of our lives and our society, and explore ways to develop a more participatory and sustainable society.
 This expanded workspace where we work with the invisible materials available to us all, where the personal and social imagination moves and weaves, is a creative space accessible to all.

-To hear the banana growers click on a box number in the panel above.
+To hear the growers click a number in the two columns above.

-Exchange Values has always created arenas for dialogue and for ‘imaginative work’: in the Windward Islands with the farmers and their organisations since the early 1990s, and in all 11 venues where the original Exchange Values installation was presented between 1996 and 2006.
+EXCHANGE VALUES has always created arenas for dialogue and for ‘imaginative work’: in the Windward Islands with the farmers and their organisations since the early 1990s, and in all 12 venues where the Exchange Values installation was presented between 1996 and 2006.

-These dialogues have brought together and engaged consumers, farmers, NGOs, activists, teachers, eoclogists, artists and others from many disciplinary backgrounds in challenging reflections and creative exchanges.
+These dialogues have brought together and engaged consumers, farmers, NGOs, activists, teachers, ecologists, artists and others from many disciplinary backgrounds in challenging reflections and imaginative exchanges.

-With one significant difference.
-Now with its giant table of skins, dialogue and exchange is highlighted as an integral part of the work.
+This is a huge UN-like round table.
+‘EXCHANGE VALUES on the table’, as it is now known, is in many respects the same as the original project.
+But with one significant difference.
+A 5-meter round table – filled with thousands of skins from unknown producers – takes the place of the 10,000 unnumbered skins that were once laid out on the floor.
+A permanent space for dialogue and exchange is thus highlighted as an integral part of the social sculpture work.
 Every person who enters the space becomes a participant, whether or not a planned forum is in progress.